 - What does my boss value?
 What problems is she trying to solve?
 How can my talents help solve them?

 - What problems is her boss trying to solve?
 How aligned are they?
 (Is the real problem between my boss and my skip-level manager?)

 - Who among my peers is thriving here?
 Why?
 (If no one is thriving, also ask why)?
 What can I learn from them?
 Can I ask one of them to mentor me over coffee now and then about how to get things done here?

 - Who frustrates me the most?
 Are my goals aligned with theirs?
 Why not?
 Who sets their goals?
 Do they have a good relationship with who sets mine?
 Who is the boss of all of them and why haven’t they fixed this problem yet?

-- Is my work simply low priority and what I see as “politics” is really just a prioritization decision?
+- Is my (design) work simply rated by leaders as low priority and what I see as “politics” is really just a prioritization decision?

 - Who has more influence than I do, that I trust, who can lend me their ear for advice?